Giuseppe De Luca: Legacy

 De Luca is notable for creating two important Puccini roles: Sharpless in Madama Butterfly (La Scala, 1904) and the title role in Gianni Schicchi (Metropolitan Opera, 1918).
-He also created the Marquess in Massenet's Grisélidis, Michonnet in Cilea's Adriana Lecouvreur, Gleby in Giordano's Siberia (1903), and Sancho Panza in Massenet's Don Quichotte opposite Feodor Chaliapin.
+He also created the Marquess in Massenet's Grisélidis, Michonnet in Cilea's Adriana Lecouvreur, and Gleby in Giordano's Siberia (1903).

 The illustrious conductor Arturo Toscanini is reputed to have once called De Luca "absolutely the best baritone I ever heard".
 Certainly, he was praised by critics and audiences alike in a wide range of operatic roles, ranging from buffo and bel canto parts through to the core Verdi and Puccini characters.
 He even made some early forays into Wagner during his days at La Scala (Like several Italian singers of that era, he eschewed the German language, singing only in Italian and French).

 De Luca's elegant vocalism is preserved on numerous recordings which he made for the Gramophone, Fonotipia and Victor companies in Italy and America from the early 1900s through to the 1920s and '30s.
 On some of them, he is partnered by other great singers of the Metropolitan Opera's golden age, including Enrico Caruso, Giovanni Martinelli, Beniamino Gigli, Amelita Galli-Curci, Elisabeth Rethberg, Rosa Ponselle and Ezio Pinza.
 CD reissues of his recordings are widely available today.
 Film clips of him performing also exist.